CodeWritingCow/divorce_list_generator/readme.md

 ## What It Does
 This Python program produces a txt file of new divorce decrees for newspaper publication.
-I'm a reporter, and I wrote this program back in 2014 to make my job easier.
+I was a reporter, and I wrote this program back in 2014 to make my job easier.

 ## How It Works